Last updated on March 27th, 2021

-The following is an e-mail exchange between an immigration representative and Citizenship and Immigration Canada regarding the immigration consequences of foreign expungements for individuals who otherwise may be inadmissible to Canada.
+The following is an e-mail exchange between an immigration representative and Immigration, Refugees and Citizenship Canada regarding the immigration consequences of foreign expungements for individuals who otherwise may be inadmissible to Canada.

 Please note that what I have reproduced below should not be viewed as legal advice.
 The adaptation of the question and answer has not occurred with the affiliation of the Government of Canada, nor with the endorsement of the Government of Canada.

 My name is __________ and I am a Canadian Immigration Lawyer based in ______.

 When Burke Thornton was the Program Manager in Buffalo he had confirmed with headquarters that the state of California expungment (under s.
 1203.4) is equivalent to a full expungement in Canada.
 Could you kindly confirm that California’s expungement procedure (1203.4) which allows you to state to any private individual/institution that you were never convicted of an offence for which you received an expungement is equivalent to a Canadian pardon?

 Good day and thank you for your question.